In case you’re curious about me, here’s some more information:

-I perceive the whole picture without losing sight of the details – and I deal with details, without neglecting the whole picture.
+I perceive the whole picture without losing sight of the details – and I focus on details without neglecting the great picture.

 So many wonderful things happen in my life.
 Thus it’s important to me to pass something good on to others, in form of information, a new perspective, inspiration and support.